evkx/evkx.github.io/content/models/genesis/gv60/GV60_AWD_Performance/_index.md

 The Genesis GV60 AWD Performance comes equipped with one sound system option:

-- **Bose Premium Sound System:**: Features eight speakers and delivers a maximum output of  watts.
+- **Bose Premium Sound System:** Features eight speakers and delivers a maximum output of  watts.

 Additionally, the model includes 4 USB-C connections as standard.
 The model has 1 USB-A connections as standard.